 Wordable Best Tools for Bloggers

-If you've been blogging for a while and ever tried to copy and paste a blog post you wrote as a draft in a Google Doc and upload it to WordPress, then you must know what a nightmare reformatting will be.
-Wordable is one of my favorite writing tools because it has saved me literally hours of my life.
+If you've been blogging for a while and ever tried to copy and paste a blog post you wrote If you have a draft in a Google Doc and then try to upload it to WordPress, you should know what a nightmare reformatting will be.
+Wordable is one of my favorite writing tools because it has literally saved me hours of my life.

-Once you have registered for Wordable free trial, you will download their plugin and install it on your WordPress blog.
-Then, with just one click, you can instantly export Google Docs into a WordPress post or page on your blog.
+Once you have registered for Wordable's free trialYou will download their plugin and install it on your WordPress blog.
+Then, with a single click, you can instantly export Google Docs into a WordPress post or page on your blog.

-It's amazing, and it will even import images using the titles you gave the files originally in your Google Doc.
-Keep an eye out for future features with other tools for bloggers, like Trello and Evernote, to eventually arrive in the pipeline with Wordable one day.
+It's incredible, and it will even import images using the titles you originally gave the files in your Google Doc.
+Keep an eye out for future features with other blogging tools, like Trello and Evernote, to see if they eventually come into the pipeline with Wordable.

 FocusMe - Best Tools for Bloggers

-FocusMe has a special place on my list of best blogging tools because of the job it does.
-It helps to stay focused when I need to do critical work.
+FocusMe holds a special place on my list of the best blogging tools because of how well it works.
+It helps me stay focused when I need to do critical work.

-As a website and app blocker, FocusMe aspires to help you eliminate energy-consuming multitasking and limit the time you spend on distracting websites.
-Its promise of efficiency is based on the belief that implementing a daily 2-hour curfew for a specific website or application can result in 25% higher levels of productivity.
+As a website and app blocker, FocusMe aims to help you eliminate energy-draining multitasking and limit the time you spend on distracting websites.
+Its promise of effectiveness is based on the belief that setting a daily 2-hour curfew for a specific website or app can result in 25% higher productivity levels.

 Inbox When Ready Tools to help bloggers focus

-The creators of this special Chrome extension for Gmail realized how obsessed with emails we have become today and sought to bring this obsession under control, so you can spend more time on the tasks that will actually help develop your blog (rather than responding to each email as it arrives).
+The creators of this special Chrome extension for Gmail realized how obsessed we've become with emails these days and sought to tame that obsession, so you can spend more time on tasks that will actually help grow your blog (rather than responding to every email as it arrives).

-Another cool feature is that you can still compose new emails while the inbox remains hidden, so you don't have to worry about new emails popping up that catch your eye.
-You can also assign a frequency limit to the number of times you want to check your email per day, as well as assign specific time limits for each email.
+Another useful feature is that you can still compose new emails while the inbox remains hidden, so you don't have to worry about new emails popping up and catching your eye.
+You can also set a frequency limit on how many times you want to check your email per day, as well as assign specific time limits for each email.

 Marketing related blogging tools to increase your traffic and build an audience

-Whether we want it or not, recent blog statistics show that you need to promote your blog content if you hope to build an engaged target audience – and the right tools can help you do that much more effectively.
+Whether we like it or not, recent blog statistics show that you need to promote your blog content if you hope to create an engaged target audience - and the right tools can help you do this much more effectively.

 These are my picks for the most essential tools that will specifically help you sell your blog more effectively.

-While I'll be the first to tell you to stick with free email marketing tools like Mailchimp at first, it's not going to be the best blogging tool for growing your email list in the long run.
-As your small business grows you can afford to invest in blogging tools like ConvertKit that will do more to create things like automations and sequences that can generate income from your mailing list while you sleep.
+While I'm the first to tell you to stick with free email marketing tools like Mailchimp at first, it won't be the best blogging tool for growing your email list in the long run.
+As your small business grows, you'll be able to afford to invest in blogging tools like ConvertKit that will do more to create things like automations and sequences that can generate income from your mailing list while you sleep.

 Your email subscribers are just one step away from becoming paying customers for your online course, the eBook you've written, or the service you offer.
-For example, I was able to set up fully automated sales emails that promote the purchase of my blogging books or one of my premium blogging courses. depending on when and how a new subscriber registers on my blog.
+For example, I've been able to set up fully automated sales emails that encourage the purchase of my blog books or one of my premium blog courses. depending on when and how a new subscriber signs up on my blog.

-ConvertKit is designed specifically for bloggers and is affordable (starting at $29/month) for the full list of features including building your email list, creating landing pages, setting up automated emails , email subscribers, and models to get started.
-They also integrate directly with WordPress and other top tools, making them a crucial dashboard for a seasoned blogger.
+ConvertKit is designed specifically for bloggers and is affordable (starting at $29/month) for its full feature set, including email list creation, landing page builders, automated email setup, email subscribers, and templates to get you started.
+It also integrates directly with WordPress and other leading tools, making it a crucial dashboard for any experienced blogger.

-Sumo actually packs over twenty different useful tools into one package.
-Here I will talk about their three social media optimization tools.
+Sumo actually bundles more than twenty different useful tools into a single package.
+Here, I'll be talking about their three social media optimization tools.

-We all know that posts containing images are more shared, is not it ?
+We all know that posts containing images are more sharedRight?
 What if your blog visitors also want to share the images they find in your blog posts?
-This is easily done with just one click with Sumo's image sharing tool.
-Beyond that, Sumo Highlighter makes it easy for readers to share snippets they like from a blog post by highlighting it (for other readers to notice) and tweeting about it.
+It's easy to do with just one click using Sumo's image sharing tool.
+Beyond that, Sumo Highlighter lets readers easily share excerpts they like from a blog post by highlighting them (so other readers notice them) and tweeting about them.

-Sumo share is an elegant and well-optimized set of social sharing buttons that you can embed in a blog post or on the side of your blog, so that readers are encouraged to share content they like on your blog.
+Sumo share is a sleek and well-optimized set of social sharing buttons that you can embed in a blog post or on the side of your blog, so that readers are encouraged to share the content they like on your blog.

-As any new blogger knows, building an email list is key to learning make money blogging
+As any new blogger knows, creating a mailing list is essential for learning to make money by blogging

-OptinMonster makes it to our list of best blogging tools because of its effectiveness in capturing your readers' email addresses.
-It can be set up on any page of your blog (they also have an incredibly easy to use WordPress plugin) and their tools even let you A/B test different posts to learn the most effective ways to engage your readers. to join your list or even complete a purchase.
-Not to mention the fact that their opt-ins can be designed to perfectly match the aesthetics of your blog layout.
+OptinMonster makes our list of the best blogging tools because of its effectiveness at capturing your readers' email addresses.
+It can be set up on any page of your blog (they also have an incredibly easy-to-use WordPress plugin), and their tools even let you A/B test different messages to learn the most effective ways to encourage readers to join your list or even complete a purchase.
+Not to mention that their opt-ins can be designed to perfectly match your blog's layout aesthetics.

-I won't blame you for being skeptical of AI-powered writing software.
-After all, howartificial intelligence can it reproduce the intangible aspects of a human's voice, style and tone?
-Well, they really can't (yet).
-But Jasper is incredibly effective for creating texts for blog posts, as well as other short forms of texts like Facebook ads, tweets, titles, video scripts, and sales pages.
+I won't fault you for being skeptical about AI-generated writing software.
+After all, how can artificial intelligence replicate the intangible aspects of a human voice, style, and tone?
+Well, they can't really (yet).
+But Jasper is incredibly effective for creating texts for blog posts, as well as other short forms of text such as Facebook ads, tweets, headlines, video scripts, and sales pages.

-The way I see a tool like this best used today is as an add-on to your own capabilities and other proven blogging tools like Clearscope.
-Functionally, you can use it to speed up the process of writing your blog posts, eliminate writer's block, and start generating content – or to fill in the gaps when it comes to getting your content to the end.
+The way I see a tool like this being best used today is as a complement to your own capabilities and other proven blogging tools like Clearscope.
+Functionally, you can use it to speed up the process of writing your blog posts, eliminate writer's block and start generating content - or to fill in the gaps when it comes to getting your content to the end.

-I tried several of these tools, but they tend to produce incomprehensible texts.
+I've tried several of these tools, but they tend to produce incomprehensible text.
 Not Jasper, though.
-His AI-based writing assistant is trained by conversion and copywriting experts, which helped him gain credible and effective writing skills.
-When you sign up, you'll get access to over 40 copywriting templates based on different use cases, ranging from marketing strategy to email marketing, Amazon product descriptions, blog content and more.
+Its AI-powered writing assistant is trained by conversion and copywriting experts, which has helped it develop credible and effective writing skills.
+When you sign up, you'll get access to over 40 writing templates based on different use cases, from marketing strategy and email marketing to Amazon product descriptions, blog content, and more.

 SocialSnap is a WordPress plugin that adds beautiful social sharing buttons to your blog, with more customization options and faster loading than anyone else on the market.

-Unlike other tools and plugins that add social buttons to your blog, SocialSnap is designed to be lightning fast and won't slow down your page loading speed at all, an important factor in overall SEO strategy. of your blog.
-Moreover, their share buttons are available in multiple formats as a floating bar, sticky widget, above or below blog posts, and even as pop-ups.
+Unlike other tools and plugins that add social buttons to your blog, SocialSnap is designed to be lightning-fast and won't slow down your page load speed at all—an important factor in your blog's overall SEO strategy.
+Furthermore, their share buttons are available in several formats: as a floating bar, a sticky widget, above or below blog posts, and even as pop-ups.

-For how minimalistic and simple this free WordPress plugin is, it has become one of the most successful blogging tools I have installed on my site to amplify the results of Content marketing.
+Because of how minimalist and simple this free WordPress plugin is, it has become one of the most effective blogging tools I have installed on my site to amplify content marketing results.

-It's as easy as it gets when it comes to embedding quick and easy tweetable quotes or content you want to encourage readers to share anywhere in your blog content.
+It's as simple as it gets when it comes to embedding quick and easy tweetable quotes or content you want to encourage readers to share anywhere in your blog content.

 All you have to do is create your course content, design a sales page using their simple builder, and then connect Teachable to your PayPal or Stripe account.
-You will then be ready to start selling courses to your readers.
+You'll then be ready to start selling courses to your readers.

 As one of the very first social media marketing tools I used as a blogger, Buffer will always hold a special place in my heart.
-Its powerful scheduling feature is what first attracted me to try this blogging tool and they now offer Twitter feed scheduling in addition to Facebook, Instagram, LinkedIn, TikTok, Pinterest and tools for Shopify , Google and more.
+Its powerful scheduling feature is what initially drew me to try this blogging tool, and they now offer Twitter feed scheduling in addition to scheduling for Facebook, Instagram, LinkedIn, TikTok, Pinterest, and tools for Shopify, Google, and more.
 Their easy-to-use drag-and-drop functionality will help you quickly schedule social media posts.

-This product is great for full time bloggers and the team behind the product is awesome.
+This product is ideal for full-time bloggers and the team behind the product is great.

 Wishpond is actually a collection of tools designed to help you do one thing: sell and grow your business effectively.
-It earns a place here on my list of useful tools for marketers, because of the number of different features you get after signing up: an online advertising dashboard, social media tools, email marketing email, lead management, referral campaigns, landing pages, forms, call tracking, chatbots and more.
-It is a unique dashboard of tools once you focus on promoting your website.
+It earns a spot on my list of useful tools for marketers because of the number of different features you get after signing up: an online advertising dashboard, social media tools, email marketing, lead management, referral campaigns, landing pages, forms, follow-up calls, chatbots, and more.
+It's a one-stop tool dashboard once you focus on promoting your website.

-The most unique feature of Wishpond is that you get a dedicated marketing manager to join your team after signing up.
-Their job is to walk you through every step of what it takes to create (and execute) successful marketing campaigns for your blog and your niche.
+Wishpond's most unique feature is that you get a dedicated marketing manager to join your team after you sign up.
+Their job is to guide you through every step of what it takes to create (and execute) successful marketing campaigns for your blog and your niche.
 They'll help you stay on top of industry trends, research specific optimizations you can make to your blog, and provide on-going practical advice to help you grow your site in the right direction.
 The best part?
 Pricing starts at just $49/month.

 Did you know that YouTube is the second largest search engine in the world (behind only its parent company Google)?

-With millions of people searching for answers to the pressing questions they have every day on YouTube, this makes it one of the most useful blogging tools to help you grow your target audience, attract more viewers who want to learn from you and increase your influence.
+With several million people searching for answers to their urgent questions every day on YouTube, this makes it one of the most useful blogging tools to help you grow your target audience, attract more viewers who want to learn from you, and increase your influence.

-In their effort to increase the watch time users spend on YouTube, bloggers who post longer videos that keep viewers engaged will be rewarded by climbing the organic rankings.
+In their effort to increase the viewing time users spend on YouTube, bloggers who publish longer videos that maintain viewer engagement will be rewarded by climbing in the organic rankings.

 Here are some YouTube video ideas (and formats) you can use to create engaging content for your readers: